xasz/ISCPP/readme.md

 The current state of the project is an alpha and use at your own risk.
 At that point in time i cannot give any paid support or promised.
 I give my best to look at you problems.

+Please feel free to open any issue or ping me on discord with ideas.

 ### Current Target